 - 1. Look at your face in a mirror. - 2.
-Now look at something on the surface of the mirror, such as a dust speck. - 3.
-Do you have to adjust your eyes to refocus from looking at your image to looking at the dust on the mirror surface? - 4.
+Now look at something on the surface of the mirror, such as a dust speck. - Do you have to adjust your eyes to refocus from looking at your image to looking at the dust on the mirror surface?
 Think Is your image farther away than the mirror surface?

 Your experience is that light travels in straight lines.
 Therefore, you perceive the candle flame to be located behind the mirror.
 A virtual image is an image that appears to be in a location where light does not really reach.
-Vertual images.
+Value Plane mirrors produce only virtual images.